jadu/pulsar/app/docs/01_Getting_started/01_Installation.md

 ## Installing required packages & libraries

-Pulsar requires some additional packages to be installed before it'll work, you can install all dependencies by typing the following command in the pulsar directory:
+Pulsar requires some additional packages to be installed before it'll work, you can install all dependencies by typing the following command in the Pulsar directory:

     $ make